University of New Hampshire: Admissions

 Admission to UNH is rated as "selective" by U.S. News & World Report.

 UNH received 18,040 applications for admission to the Fall 2019 incoming freshman class; 15,159 were admitted (an acceptance rate of 84.0%), and 2,731 enrolled.
 The middle 50% range of enrolled freshmen SAT scores was 1080-1260 for the composite, 540-640 for evidence-based reading and writing, and 530-630 for math, while the ACT composite middle 50% range was 22–28.

 Rankings

-U.S. News & World Report ranks New Hampshire tied for 109th among 434 "national universities" and tied for 52nd "top public schools" in 2025.
+U.S. News & World Report ranks New Hampshire tied for 109th among 434 "national universities" and tied for 52nd among "top public schools" in 2025.
 The University of New Hampshire is accredited by the New England Commission of Higher Education.

 In 2012, the Department of Education ranked the University of New Hampshire as having the sixth most expensive in-state tuition for a public four-year college.
 The University of New Hampshire ranks lowest in the country for the amount of subsidy it receives from the state.

 Money magazine ranked the University of New Hampshire 117th out of 744 in its "Best Colleges For Your Money 2019" report.